Serving

 NOTES:

-1. Fish: Use only non-oily fish.
-An oily fish like pampano overpowers the soup.
+This can be just about any seafood, but use only non-oily fish.
+An oily fish overpowers the soup.

-2. White Fish are tiny anchovies about 1 inch long, generally sold as a frozen block of thousands of fish. just hold a corner of the block under hot water and catch fish that fall off in a strainer, put the rest of the block back in the freezer.
+are tiny anchovies about 1 inch long, generally sold as a frozen block of hundreds of fish. just hold a corner of the block under hot water and catch fish that fall off in a strainer.
+Put the rest of the block back in the freezer.